 Reflect and review

-- Set aside dedicated time: Schedule time on a regular basis to reflect on your productivity and review your progress.
-This might be daily, weekly, or monthly, depending on your needs and goals.
+- Make time for introspection: Schedule frequent reflection time to assess your productivity and progress.
+This might be done on a daily, weekly, or monthly basis, depending on your needs and goals.

-If you are looking to adopt productive habits just like all the other highly efficient and productive people out there, know that productive habits aren’t like one blanket fits all.
+If you are looking to adopt productive habits just like all the other highly efficient and productive people out there, know that productive habits aren’t like one blanket that fits all.
 In fact, you need to find out what habits make you the most productive and what does not work out for you.